-The parks and green space concept for the Parole Town Center includes connecting and bolstering access to key natural and recreational areas identified in the County's draft Green Infrastructure Master Plan and the 2017 Land Preservation Parks and Recreation Plan (update forthcoming in 2022).
+The parks and green space concept for the Parole Town Center includes connecting and bolstering access to key natural and recreational areas identified in the County's 2022 Green Infrastructure Master Plan and the 2022 Land Preservation Parks and Recreation Plan.
 The City of Annapolis draft comprehensive plan, Annapolis Ahead 2040, identifies similar features within the City, as well as targeted areas for potential conservation easements.
 This parks and green space concept also identifies protected areas along creeks, or areas where protection should be encouraged to preserve green space for the Town Center.
 Accessibility and signage to these spaces should be improved, and shared or dedicated parking for access should be provided where feasible.